NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 					}
 					Console.WriteLine((Math.Floor(seconds * 60) / 60).ToString("0.0000"));
 				}
-				waveModifier += physicsTick / 8f; // After every end wave, each enemy spawns an added 12.5% (100% / 8) faster.
+				waveModifier += physicsTick / 8.0; // After every end wave, each enemy spawns an added 12.5% (100% / 8) faster.
 			}
 		}
 	}
 }
 ```
-Thanks to Bintr for figuring this out.
+Thanks to Bintr for figuring out how the end loop speeds up.

 #### The arena
 - The maximum arena size is 50 by 50.